raspberrypilearning/hows-your-day/en/step_2.md

 Add instructions (using the `show string`{:class='microbitbasic'}) to the `on start`{:class='microbitbasic'} block.

-This will help the user knows what gestures to use.
+This will help the user know what gestures to use.

 [[[microbit-text]]]